pylhc/pylhc.github.io/docs/omc3/contributing.md

 2. **Build**: Before submitting changes, please make sure tests pass and that the package properly installs.
   The project comes with a Makefile to help with this, you can get an overview of the available targets with `make help`.
-  Automated tests are ran after each commit through [Travis CI](https://travis-ci.com/pylhc/omc3), and no changes can be merged without builds passing.
   This is a mandatory requirement for your PR to get accepted, as the package should at all times be installable without trouble through GitHub.

 3. **Pull Request**: After having worked on your changes and pushed them to Github, open a Pull Request to the master branch.